buggins/bcpu16/README.md

 ------------------------------------

 As operand B, register or table constant can be used.
+16 of 24 constants contain single bit set, the rest 8 contain several other useful values.

 | mm | bbb | B operand value     |  Description                    |
 |----|-----|---------------------|---------------------------------|